andrewacashner/hearingfaithms/chapters/chapter-3.md

 patristic commentaries on Scripture, model sermons, and both vernacular devotional books and learned Latin theological treatises (table `ref:table:puebla-compendia`).
+[On patristic exegesis and its influence, see @Kannengiesser:PatristicExegesis;
+@McKim:BiblicalInterpreters; @Thompson:ReadingwDead.]
 These collections provide evidence for the high level of learning among New Spanish clergy like Juan Gutiérrez de Padilla and documents the currents that formed them spiritually.